-But, conducting an investigation after a car accident involves more – and often much more – than sending an investigator to the scene.
-From the other driver’s phone and vehicle maintenance records to your own medical records, there are numerous other potential sources of evidence as well.
+But, investigating a car accident involves more – and often much more – than sending an investigator to the scene.
+From the other driver’s phone and vehicle maintenance records to your medical records, there are numerous other potential sources of evidence as well.
 It is also important to consider the possibility that driver negligence was not the only factor involved in the collision.
 Was the road defective?
 What about your (or the other driver’s) vehicle?
 When conducting an investigation, it is critical to uncover all potential grounds for pursuing financial recovery.

 With this in mind, as an accident victim, there is a lot you need to know about insurance company investigations.
 While auto insurance companies investigate all accident claims, their investigations are entirely self-serving.
 They are not intended to uncover all potential causes of the accident, and they certainly are not intended to help you prove your claim.

 When you file an insurance claim after a car accident, the insurance company is required to conduct an investigation.
 The insurance company has a legal obligation to handle your claim in good faith.
-In order to do so, it needs to gather sufficient evidence to evaluate whether you are entitled to coverage.
+To do so, it needs to gather sufficient evidence to evaluate whether you are entitled to coverage.

-While the insurance companies are obligated to investigate car accident claims in good faith, as an accident victim, you have the right to conduct your own investigation as well – and it is strongly in your best interests to do so.
-Not only will this prevent the insurance company from making a determination based on its own selective review of the facts, but it will also allow you to determine whether you have additional claims (e.g., against a state highway agency or vehicle manufacturer).
+While the insurance companies are obligated to investigate car accident claims in good faith, as an accident victim, you have the right to conduct your investigation as well – and it is strongly in your best interests to do so.
+Not only will this prevent the insurance company from deciding based on its selective review of the facts, but it will also allow you to determine whether you have additional claims (e.g., against a state highway agency or vehicle manufacturer).

 Conducting an independent investigation after a car accident requires a thorough understanding of the potential issues involved.
 As a result, these investigations should generally be handled by law firms that routinely represent car accident victims.
 Law firms will generally engage the services of forensic experts, accident reconstructionists, and other experts who can all help to conclusively identify the cause of the collision.
 Critically, the investigation may also need to examine sources of evidence beyond the accident scene as well, such as: